Supplement review

 Berberine is the rare supplement that clears our evidence bar for something: it has legitimate, repeatedly demonstrated effects on blood sugar and lipids, a defensible role in PCOS, and small-but-real effects on weight in pooled trials.
 That makes it one of the more genuinely evidence-backed picks in the metabolic-supplement aisle.

-What it is **not** is "nature's Ozempic."
+What it is not is "nature's Ozempic" (a claim we take apart in full in is berberine really "nature's Ozempic"?).
 Its mechanism is AMPK-driven and metabolic, not GLP-1-agonist; its weight-loss effect is a few pounds, not 15% of body weight; and it carries real CYP3A4 drug-interaction risk plus potency variability that the marketing never mentions.
 (It is also the rare ingredient with more evidence than the viral kitchen tonics — see why the viral 'natural Mounjaro recipe' is not Mounjaro.)
 Buy it — if you buy it — as a metformin-adjacent metabolic-support compound with realistic expectations and a conversation with your clinician, not as a needle-free swap for a prescription drug.

 For our independently rated shortlist of metabolic supplements (and where berberine lands among them), see our best natural GLP-1 supplements guide.